rabbitmq/rabbitmq-website/site/prometheus.md

 In `docker/docker-compose-overview.yml` you will find different PerfTest configurations which test different aspects of RabbitMQ.
-Our goal was to exercise all metrics on the RabbitMQ Overview Dashboard.
+Our goal was to exercise all metrics on the RabbitMQ Overview dashboard.
 You may be interested in editing these configurations, or adding your own, and observing how the metrics change.